What to Do/See/Hear | Jan. 10-16

 On its course from the Freedom Center to Music Hall, the annual march, which is open to the public, stops at Fountain Square for an 11 a.m. interfaith prayer service.

-Monday, Jan.
-15, noon: Commemorative Celebration
+- Monday, Jan.
+15, noon.
+Commemorative Celebration

 Another event that had to find a temporary home last year, this annual celebration is also back home at Music Hall (1241 Elm St., Cincinnati, OH 45202).
 The schedule includes entertainment and a keynote address by University of Cincinnati sociology professor Littisha Bates.